alonohana627/gorise/README.md

 ### Unit Tests

-I don't know how to mock properly the DB and how to restructure the code properly to make it testable with Unit Tests.
-I can guess that what I need to do is to wrap the DB as an interface, and then create a mock as an interface that implements the various CRUD methods.
+I don't know how to properly mock the server in order to unit-test the logic.

 ### CI/CD Pipeline